rossant/galry/docs/manual.md

 Vertex and fragment shaders are widely used in real-time 3D video games, but not so much in scientific applications, particulary when it concerns 2D rendering.
-Yet, they are extremely powerful for 2D rendering of huge datasets with millions of points.
+Yet, they are extremely powerful for 2D rendering of huge visuals with millions of points.
 They considerably widen the plotting possibilities of Galry.

 To learn the OpenGL shading language, GLSL, a great, freely available